 Requires the department to report on figures on voter registrations from information returned from change of address notifications sent by local clerks and the secretary of state.
 Executive and House do not include.
 Senate adds.
-Conference includes new Senate section and revises to not require reporting on information received by local clerks and not immediately available to the Bureau of Elections.

 Sec.
 721. Ballot Proposal 2 Cost Report - DELETED